 Thumbing through Sacred Space by Denise Linn, I paused at a suggestion for the reader to assign or receive a name for their home.
 What a great, simple way to deepen one’s relationship with the home, I thought, and pondered only briefly before the name Harmony came to mind.
 It’s perfect.

-So as I walked around in a dreamy haze of overwhelm and the too-good-to-be-true-ness of “everything by the pound,” literally cheaper than chicken, I kept my goals in mind.
+A few days later, I went thrifting with a friend while running errands in Morgantown.
+I kept my goals in mind.
 I want a home that is warm, soft, and approachable – more so than she has been, as an upright Victorian.

-And I softened the Red Salon with this throw, which combines masculine and feminine elements with its ultra-soft texture and free-flowing placement.
+I softened the Red Salon with this throw, which combines masculine and feminine elements with its ultra-soft texture and free-flowing placement.

 Best of all, I had been wanting an aromatherapy diffuser for the bathroom and, lo and behold!
 She bore the new name of my home around her neck.
 (One might say it was destiny, but I say it was harmony.)